 Endeavour Silver Announces Filing of NI 43-101 Technical Reports for Guanacevi and Bolañitos Mines

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- Endeavour Silver Corp. (“Endeavour” or the “Company”) (TSX: EDR, NYSE: EXK) announces today it has filed technical reports (the “Technical Reports”) prepared in accordance with National Instrument 43-101 – Standards of Disclosure for Mineral Projects.
+VANCOUVER, British Columbia, Jan.
+26, 2023 (GLOBE NEWSWIRE) -- Endeavour Silver Corp. ("Endeavour" or the "Company") EDREXK announces today it has filed technical reports (the "Technical Reports") prepared in accordance with National Instrument 43-101 – Standards of Disclosure for Mineral Projects.

 The Technical Reports are entitled "NI 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the Guanaceví Project, Durango State, Mexico" (the "2022 Guanacevi Report") with an effective date of November 5, 2022, and "NI 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the Bolañitos Project, Guanajuato State, Mexico" (the "2022 Bolañitos Report") with an effective date of November 9, 2022 and are co-authored by the Company and by Hard Rock Consulting, LLC ("Hard Rock"), a full-service geologic and mine engineering firm.